 Having a plan is great, but consistency is what turns these success habits into lasting change.
 Simplicity is the foundation of consistency.
 Pick three or four success habits and follow them every day.

-This can assist you in avoiding overscheduling your daily schedule and instead build consistency into mornings.
+This can assist you in avoiding overscheduling your daily schedule and instead building consistency into mornings.

 These become automatic morning productivity hacks over time.
 More crucial than cramming too many procedures is learning how to build a morning routine regularly.